Discover more from Black Mountain Analysis

 Why did I write that Americans would use the Europeans as a proxy force?
 Well, Europe is no longer interesting for America.
-They are pivoting to the new hot spot for trade, Asia.
+They are pivoting to the new hot spot for trade: Asia.
 Europe is done.
 It can be used like a used condom, to further weaken Russia.
 Throwing old stuff and human waves against the Russians is creating losses for Russia.
-Both, in people and economically.
+Both in people and economically.
 Learn about opportunity costs.
-These are costs or revenues, that you did not achieve since you chose to do something less favourable.
+These are costs or revenues that you did not incur since you chose to do something less favorable.
 Hence, Russia could prosper by developing trade and relationships with the “New World”.
-But instead, it would need to fully mobilize and put a huge part of its resources, money and welfare into the military and war.
-While other market actors are exploiting the absence of Russia on the world markets.
+But Russia would instead need to fully mobilize and put a huge part of its resources, money, and welfare into the military and war.
+This while other market actors are exploiting the absence of Russia on the world markets.

 Horror scenario?
 Yes, but I don’t believe that it will materialize.

 But we need to discuss it.
 We are talking about a wounded wild animal.
 Its actions are totally unpredictable.
 And it is always doubling down.
-So, nothing can be excluded.
+So nothing can be excluded.
 We should be aware of it.
-And that’s why I decided to write down some important indicators, which would indicate, that a threshold has been crossed, where there is no return.
+And that’s why I decided to write down some important indicators, which can reveal when a threshold has been crossed, where there is no return.

-Overt or covert mobilisation efforts within the big European countries.
+Overt or covert mobilization efforts within the big European countries.